 🌶️Notable ingredients and substitutions

-Tempeh: A star ingredient in Indonesian (see my mie goreng), especially in Balinese cooking, tempeh is a fermented soybean cake that offers a multitude of nutritional benefits.
+A star ingredient in Indonesian cooking (see my tempe mendoan and mie goreng), especially in Balinese cooking, tempeh is a fermented soybean cake that offers a multitude of nutritional benefits.
 Tempeh is a great source of plant-based protein, fiber, and essential amino acids, and is healthier than tofu because of being a fermented whole food.
 The BBC wrote an article about the health benefits of tempeh you can check out.
 For those looking for alternatives, you can use tofu, and veggies like fried eggplant or cauliflower also make great substitutions.

-Bird's Eye Chilies: These small but mighty chilies, referred to as "cabe rawit" in Indonesia, pack a fiery punch that adds a kick of heat to dishes. like sambal goreng tempeh and ketoprak.
+These small but mighty chilies, referred to as "cabe rawit" in Indonesia, pack a fiery punch that adds a kick of heat to dishes. like sambal goreng tempeh and ketoprak.
 They are a staple in Indonesian cuisine, known for their vibrant spiciness.
 If you prefer a milder version, substitute with jalapeño, Fresno, or serrano peppers.

-Tamarind Paste: Tamarind, or "asam jawa" in Indonesia, is a tangy fruit that adds a distinctive sour note to many Indonesian dishes and Vietnamese dishes like banh tran trong.
+Tamarind, or "asam jawa" in Indonesia, is a tangy fruit that adds a distinctive sour note to many Indonesian dishes and Vietnamese dishes like banh tran trong.
 I use tamarind concentrate paste in this recipe as it is easy to measure and get consistent flavor-rich results.
 If you don't have tamarind concentrate paste, you can make your own by boiling tamarind pulp with water, pureeing it, removing the seeds, and reducing it down to create a thick paste.